LonamiWebs/Telethon/readthedocs/extra/examples/users.rst

 Retrieving full information
 ***************************

-If you need to retrieve the bio, biography or about information for an user you should use :tl:`GetFullUser`:
+If you need to retrieve the bio, biography or about information for a user you should use :tl:`GetFullUser`: